 3. REGULATORY LANDSCAPE

 Disclosure: Digital assets are not fiat money nor fiat currency.
 Digital assets such as bitcoin and litecoin are NOT backed by any government or central bank.
 Nevertheless, since we provide a valuable feature to our customers who wish to trade and settle in fiat, we believe it is imperative to maintain a robust AML/ATF/Sanctions program as we connect with the fiat financial system.
 We may at times have opinions of the different regulatory approaches taken by various government bodies; however, at all times, we will fully abide by rules and regulations of the respective countries we operate in.
 We regularly reach out to regulators and industry on the best approach to regulating digital asset businesses.
 Furthermore, OKCoin does not accept certain customers.
-To maintain our strong reputation in the market and ensure a robust compliant marketplace, we have decided to not seek nor accept customers from certain jurisdictions including Cuba, Iran, North Korea, Crimea, Sudan, Syria, Malaysia, Bangladesh, Bolivia, Ecuador, and Kyrgyzstan.
+To maintain our strong reputation in the market and ensure a robust compliant marketplace, we have decided to not seek nor accept customers from certain jurisdictions including Cuba, Iran, North Korea, Crimea, Sudan, Syria, Malaysia, Bangladesh, and Bolivia.
 The latter four countries have presently banned activities involving digital assets.
 Additionally, within US, we currently only provide our Service to users in select states.

 We cooperate with governments and respect regulations and comply with applicable regulations.
 As good corporate citizens, we may be asked for information from law enforcement authorities and will assist if permissible by law as law enforcement conduct investigations to pursue and thwart illicit activity.
 What this also means is that our platform is intended for law abiding customers.
 We welcome the opportunity to earn your business, and in return we require that you act legally and properly on our platform.

 We have designed our Program to reasonably prevent money laundering and terrorist financing through a risk-based, multi-layer control system.